2019 Bougainvillean independence referendum

 A non-binding independence referendum was held in Bougainville, an autonomous region of Papua New Guinea, between 23 November and 7 December 2019.
-The referendum question was a choice between greater autonomy within Papua New Guinea and full independence; voters voted overwhelmingly (98.31%) for independence.
+The referendum question presented a choice between greater autonomy within Papua New Guinea and full independence; voters voted overwhelmingly (98.31%) for independence.

 The referendum was a result of a 2001 agreement between the government of Papua New Guinea and the Autonomous Bougainville Government that ended a civil war fought from 1988 to 1998.
-The vote is non-binding and the government of Papua New Guinea has the final authority of decision on the political status of Bougainville.
-Observers have said that the clear result makes it difficult for Papua New Guinea to ignore or delay the result, but that independence could take years to achieve.
+The vote was non-binding, and the government of Papua New Guinea had the final authority of decision on the political status of Bougainville.
+Observers said that the clear result would make it difficult for Papua New Guinea to ignore or delay the result, but that independence could take years to achieve.

-In July 2021, an agreement was reached between the governments of Papua New Guinea and Bougainville, in which Bougainville will gain independence by 2027 if it is ratified by Papua New Guinea's parliament.
+In July 2021, an agreement was reached between the governments of Papua New Guinea and Bougainville, under which Bougainville would gain independence by 2027 pending ratification by Papua New Guinea's parliament; as of October 2025, the parliament has not ratified the agreement.

 Background

 Discussions about an independent Bougainville had been held as early as 1968.
 Following a meeting in Port Moresby between the two Bougainville MHAs (Paul Lapun and Donatus Mola) and around 25 Bougainvilleans, a proposal was put forward in the House of Assembly to hold a referendum to decide whether the island should remain part of Papua New Guinea, join the Solomon Islands, or become independent.
 However, no vote was held.
 After Papua New Guinea became independent from Australia in 1975, Bougainville was given provincial status in 1976.

-In 1988, tensions erupted into a civil war between the Bougainville Revolutionary Army and Papua New Guinea government forces.
+In 1988 tensions erupted into a civil war between the Bougainville Revolutionary Army and Papua New Guinea government forces.
 One key issue was the Panguna mine, which closed in 1989.
 The civil war ended with a ceasefire in 1998, followed with the 2001 Bougainville Peace Agreement.
 The agreement established the Autonomous Bougainville Government, and mandated a referendum on the independence of Bougainville to be held 10–15 years after the election of the first Autonomous Bougainville Government, which was slated to be June 2020 at the latest.
 The referendum would be non-binding, and the final decision would rest with the Papua New Guinean government.

 In November 2019, Raymond Masono, Vice-President of the Autonomous Region of Bougainville, campaigned that he would plan to reopen the Panguna mine if the referendum resulted in a vote for independence.
 Panguna had closed in 1989 due to the civil war and is now estimated to hold copper worth up to $60 billion.
 With independence, all of Papua New Guinea's interests in the mine would transfer to Bougainville, giving it a 60% share in all projects and retaining all mining licences.
 The remaining 40% would be left for investors to bid on.